yubi-ece/home/_pages/about.md

 Research Assistant Positions Available:
 ======
-If interested please send your CV to yu_bi@uri.edu.
+If interested please send your CV to yu_bi AT uri.edu.

 Recent News